cta-observatory/nectarchain/docs/user-guide/howto-pedestal.rst

 The user script `nectarchain/user_scripts/ltibaldo/example_pedestal.py` showcases the usage of the tool.

 The input data are indentified by run number.
-See :ref:`env-vars` for the usage of the ``$NECTARCAMDATA`` environment variable.
-The pedestal estimation tool inherits the configuration parameters of the PedestalEstimationComponent (make this a link).
+See :ref:`env-vars` to set up the ``$NECTARCAMDATA`` environment variable.
+The pedestal estimation tool inherits the configurable parameters of the `~nectarchain.makers.component.PedestalComponent.PedestalEstimationComponent`.

-To run the example script
+To run the example script:

 .. code-block:: console